Helping equip students for lives of vocation and service

 1. First-Year Seminar (FYS)

 The online tutorial in FYS introduces students to the foundations of academic research.
 Students learn about the types of information, how scholarly texts are produced, how to perform basic searches on the library website, and academic practices like citation (see details here).
-The tutorial is embedded in the Schoology course, and students must achieve a seventy percent to pass.
+The tutorial is embedded in the Schoology course.

 2. Advanced Integrative Seminar (AIS)

 The online tutorial in AIS builds on the previous tutorial, going more deeply into the concept of the scholarly conversation.
 Students learn about the questions asked in each academic discipline; in addition, students learn strategies and resources to help integrate faith and learning (see details here).
 Learning is applied to a research paper that meets course outcomes.
-The tutorial is embedded in the Schoology course, and students must achieve a seventy percent to pass.
+The tutorial is embedded in the Schoology course.

 3. Course in the Major (CIM)

 Instruction in the CIM equips students with skills and resources to think and research like scholars in their fields.
 Students learn about research within their academic disciplines and spend time exploring discipline-specific tools and resources.
 Preferred delivery is in-class with the professor and library faculty member in collaboration; instruction can also be delivered via an online module outside of class time.
 Learning is applied to a research project that meets course outcomes.

 Capstone instruction prepares students for information access, creation, and use beyond Wheaton College.
 Students will learn how the concept of the information landscape can help them transfer academic research skills into “information” skills valued in the workplace.
 Instruction is delivered primarily through a workshop outside of class time, but faculty can choose an alternate method of online instruction.

 If you have any questions about information literacy at Wheaton College, please contact firstname.lastname@example.org.